markjprice/apps-services-net10/docs/ch01-benchmarking.md

 1. Use your preferred coding tool to create a class library project, as defined in the following list:
     - Project template: **Class Library** / `classlib`
-    - Solution file and folder: `Chapter1`
+    - Solution file and folder: `ModernApps`
     - Project file and folder: `MonitoringLib`
 2. Add a console app project, as defined in the following list:
     - Project template: **Console App** / `console`
-    - Solution file and folder: `Chapter1`
+    - Solution file and folder: `ModernApps`
     - Project file and folder: `MonitoringApp`
-3. Use your preferred coding tool to set which project is active:
-    - If you are using Visual Studio 2022, set the startup project for the solution to the current selection.
-4. In the `MonitoringLib` project, rename the `Class1.cs` file to `Recorder.cs`.
+3. In the `MonitoringLib` project, rename the `Class1.cs` file to `Recorder.cs`.
-5. In the `MonitoringLib` project, globally and statically import the `System.Console` class.
+4. In the `MonitoringLib` project, globally and statically import the `System.Console` class.
-6. In the `MonitoringApp` project, globally and statically import the `System.Console` class and add a project reference to the `MonitoringLib` class library, as shown in the following markup:
+5. In the `MonitoringApp` project, globally and statically import the `System.Console` class and add a project reference to the `MonitoringLib` class library, as shown in the following markup:
 ```xml
 <ItemGroup>
   <Using Include="System.Console" Static="true" />